 Non-Surgical Care

-For many first-time kneecap dislocations, especially if there is no significant cartilage or bone injury, non-surgical treatment is appropriate.
+For many first-time kneecap dislocations without significant cartilage or bone injury, non-surgical treatment — bracing followed by physical therapy — is the appropriate first step.
 This typically involves a very short period of immobilization in a brace or splint, followed by physical therapy to restore range of motion and strengthen the muscles around the knee.
 Early physical therapy is important for you to regain normal movement and be able to support the kneecap, helping to prevent future instability (and kneecap dislocations).

 Surgical Care

-Surgery may be necessary if you have a high risk of recurrence, multiple kneecap dislocations, or if imaging reveals loose fragments of bone or cartilage that could cause locking or further damage.
+Surgery is generally considered when you have a high risk of recurrence, multiple kneecap dislocations, or imaging evidence of loose cartilage or bone fragments that could cause locking or further damage.
 Procedures may include reconstructing the medial patellofemoral ligament (MPFL), repairing or replacing the cartilage, or realigning the bones to better support the kneecap.
 The goal of these surgeries is to stabilize the knee joint, protect the cartilage, and reduce the risk of arthritis.

 Recovery and Prevention

-Recovery times for kneecap dislocation vary depending on the severity of the injury and whether surgery is needed.
+Recovery from a kneecap dislocation typically takes 6–12 weeks for non-surgical cases and 4–6 months when MPFL reconstruction or related stabilization surgery is needed.
+Exact timelines vary depending on the severity of the injury, the presence of cartilage damage, and whether surgery is required.
+Read more about MPFL recovery timelines.
 Physical therapy is an important element of both surgical and non-surgical recovery, helping you regain strength, flexibility, and confidence in the stability of your knee.
 It’s important to follow your care team’s instructions closely and to avoid returning to high-risk activities until your knee is fully healed.

 When to Seek Further Help